visualpython/visualpython/README.md

 We recommend installing Anaconda (virtual environment).

 - Python version 3.x
-- Jupyter notebook or Anaconda env <br>
+- Jupyter notebook or Anaconda env

 ### 2. How to Install